synesthesiam/rhasspy/README.md

 * set bedroom green
 * set bedroom blue

-Rhasspy uses these sentences generate an [ARPA language model](https://cmusphinx.github.io/wiki/arpaformat/) for speech recognition, and train an intent recognizer.
-The `{color}` tag in the `colors` rule will have Rhasspy put a `color` property in each event with the name of the recognized color.
-Likewise, the `{name}` tag on `bedroom` will add a `name` property.
+Rhasspy uses these sentences to create an [ARPA language model](https://cmusphinx.github.io/wiki/arpaformat/) for speech recognition, and also train an intent recognizer that can extract relevant parts of the command.
+The `{color}` tag in the `colors` rule will make Rhasspy put a `color` property in each event with the name of the recognized color (red, green, or blue).
+Likewise, the `{name}` tag on `bedroom` will add a `name` property to the event.

 If trained on these sentences, Rhasspy will now recognize commands like "*set the bedroom light to red*" and send a `rhasspy_ChangeLightState` to Home Assistant with the following data: